 Certain statements contained under the headings "General Development of the Business" and "Description of the Business" of this annual information form constitute forward-looking statements.
 These statements relate to future events or the Corporation's future performance, business or opportunities.
 All statements other than statements of historical fact may be forward-looking statements.
 The use of any of the words "anticipate", "continue", "expect", "may", "will", "project", "should", "believe" and similar expressions are intended to identify forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 The Corporation believes the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct, and such forward-looking statements included in this annual information form should not be unduly relied upon.
+The Corporation does not undertake to update or amend such forward-looking information whether as a result of new information, future events or otherwise, except as may be required by applicable law.
 These statements only hold true as of the date of this annual information form and reference is made to the "Risk Factors" subheading for further discussion about the inherent risks and uncertainties surrounding future expectations.
 These factors should not be construed as exhaustive.